Mike Nugent

-Michael Nugent (born March 2, 1982) is an American former professional football placekicker who played in the National Football League (NFL).
+Michael Nugent (born March 2, 1982) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes, where he won the Lou Groza Award in 2004, and was twice recognized as a consensus All-American.
 He was selected by the New York Jets in the second round of the 2005 NFL draft, and also played for the Tampa Bay Buccaneers, Arizona Cardinals, Cincinnati Bengals, Dallas Cowboys, Chicago Bears, Oakland Raiders, and New England Patriots during his 16-year career.

 Early life

 Nugent was born in Centerville, Ohio.
 He attended Centerville High School, and played kicker and quarterback on the Elks football team.
 He was a teammate of linebacker A. J. Hawk on the school's football team.

 As a senior kicker, he converted on five out of seven field goal attempts of greater than fifty yards (24 of 27 altogether), kicked a 55-yard field goal twice, and was 29 out of 29 extra point attempts.